jacqueline-wong/CEE4530/Lab6/team10_prelab6.md

 $$\phi v_{pore} = v_a$$

-This can be arranged to find velocity in the pores:
+This can be rearranged to find the velocity in the pores:

 $$v_{pore} = \frac{v_a}{\phi}$$

-As the length of the column is 15 cm, the time it takes for the water to travel to the bottom of the carbon column is:
+As we know that the length of the column is 15 cm, the time it takes for the water to travel to the bottom of the carbon column can be calculated with the following equation:

 $$ t_{water} = \frac{distance}{v_{pore}}$$